RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/gambit_8cpp.md

     }

+    /// Special catch block for silent shutdown
-    catch (const SilentShutdownException& e)
+    /// This exception is designed to be thrown during diagnostic mode catch (const SilentShutdownException& e)
     {
       // No need to do anything, just let program shut down normally from here }

+    /// Special catch block for controlled shutdown
+    /// This exception should only be thrown if it is safe to call MPI_Finalise,
-    catch (const SoftShutdownException& e)
+    /// as this will occur once we leave the catch block. catch (const SoftShutdownException& e)
     {
       if (not logger().disabled())